arcticobservatory/co2_ou_device/doc/co2-unit-data-layout.md

 the script checks which files have changed between versions and copies them to the target directory.

-**NOTE**: These the script was written before the switch to precompiled bytecode `*.mpy` files and needs to be updated to compile and copy bytecode instead of source.
+**NOTE**: This script was written when we were loading the source `.py` files directly onto the FiPy without precompiling them to bytecode, and so it only gathers the updated source files.
+It needs to be updated to add the compilation step.

 ### To Update Config, e.g. Give the OU a New Nickname